castlelemongrab/parlance/README.md

 parlance <command>

 Commands:
-  parlance feed        Fetch your own feed of posts parlance feedechoes  Fetch your own feed of echoed posts parlance profile     Fetch a user profile parlance post        Fetch a single post by identifier parlance posts       Fetch all posts for a user parlance echoes      Fetch all echoes for a user parlance following   Fetch all users followed by a user parlance followers   Fetch all followers of a user parlance comments    Fetch all comments for a user or post parlance votes       Fetch all votes made by a user parlance write       Post a new message to your account parlance delete      Delete an existing message from your account
+  parlance feed       Fetch your own feed of posts parlance profile    Fetch a user profile parlance post       Fetch a single post by identifier parlance posts      Fetch all posts for a user parlance following  Fetch all users followed by a user parlance followers  Fetch all followers of a user parlance comments   Fetch all comments for a user, post, or comment parlance votes      Fetch all votes made by a user parlance write      Post a new message to your account parlance delete     Delete an existing message from your account

 Options:
   --version              Show version number                           [boolean]